New generalisation of Jacobi's derivative formula: Generalization of Jacobi's formula

-\begin{rem} Theorem~\ref{T:D3thetaGradRepr} gives a representation of third derivative theta constants in terms of theta constants and first derivative theta constants, which has the form of a \emph{generalization of Jacobi's derivative formula}.
-Note that \eqref{Th3InvM} is a cubic form with tensor $\hat{R}$ of order $3$ and vector $\partial_{v_{n}} \theta[\I_1]$ of the form
+\begin{rem} Theorem~\ref{T:D3thetaGradRepr} gives a representation of third order theta derivatives in terms of theta constants and first order theta derivatives which also can be considered as a \emph{generalization of Jacobi's derivative formula}.
+Note that \eqref{Th3InvM} is a symmetric trilinear form with tensor $\hat{R}$ of order $3$ on the space of vectors $\partial_{v_{n}} \theta[\I_1] $ of the form